paysera/php-style-guide/README.md

 ### PhpDoc contents

 If we use PhpDoc comment, it must contain all information about parameters, return type and exceptions that the method throws.
-If method does not return anything, we skip `@return` comment.
+If method does not return anything, we skip `@return` tag.

 > sometimes scalar types are not autocompleted by IDE, but must be provided by this requirement.
 > Example: `@param string $param1`